(03) 9696 2944

 Recess Relies on adults to assist with freindships Communication?
 Opportunity?

-We are happy to discuss how Assistive Technology may be able to assist an individual, so please contact us for a chat.
+We’re happy to discuss how assistive technology may assist someone in your family.
+Please feel free to contact us for a chat.

 If you need more help please contact us.